First Nations Consultation

 LYACKSON FIRST NATION

 Valdes Island is the centre of the Lyackson community.
 The Lyackson First Nation’s reserve lands total 744.6 hectares composed of three reserves on Valdes Island.
-The most populated reserve is Shingle Point 4, on the west coast of Valdes Island.
+There are 216 Lyackson First Nation members.

-The traditional language spoken by the Lyackson First Nation is Hul’q’umi’num’
+The traditional language spoken by the Lyackson First Nation is Hul’q’umi’num’.

 Visit Website